avinoamr/prettylogs/README.md

 Content first
 -------------
 The first key goal of prettylogs is to put the actual content of the log line first.
 It makes the code read more fluently, and helps explain what the code does.
-To some extend, it can replace or extend existing comments (similar to how docstrings work):
+To some extent, it can replace or extend existing comments (similar to how docstrings work):

 ```python
 "This is a short log message".loginfo( logger )